Bobronium/insurgency-sandstorm-setup/README.md

 # insurgenct-sandstorm-setup
 Stutter-less and performance oriented Insurgency: Sandstorm setup

+## Fighting with stutters
+So far I had experienced these types of stuttering:
+- HUGE stuttering only when moving the mouse
+- Minor stutters on some ingame events (objective captured, etc.)
+- Stutters when moving around the map
+- Random stutters ocasional stutters ¯\\_(ツ)_/¯
+TODO: describe the ways of fighting with them

 ## Engine.ini tweaks
 ### Texture streaming tweak (remove stutters)